-Google Ad Exchange is a program run by Google that helps publishers with granular control which in fact is not possible with AdSense.
-With Ad Exchange, you have the ability to make your inventory available as branded, semi transparent, anonymous or a combination of any two.
-However, Ad Exchange is an invite only platform and requires publishers to have more than 50 million page views per month and a strong business model that can actually help in developing the advertising ecosystem.
+Google Ad Exchange is a program run by Google that helps publishers with a granular control which in fact is not possible with AdSense.
+With Ad Exchange, you have the ability to make your inventory available as branded, semi-transparent, anonymous or a combination of any two.
+However, Ad Exchange is an invite-only platform and requires publishers to have more than 50 million page views per month and a strong business model that can actually help in developing the advertising ecosystem.

-Even for smaller publishers, it is possible to signup with Ad Exchange but should be through a Certified Partner.
+Even for smaller publishers, it is possible to signup with Ad Exchange but should be a Certified Partner.
 A Google Certified Publishing Partner can create sub-Adx accounts for their publisher network and can manage their ad revenues.
 Here, we’d discuss why you should apply for Ad Exchange through certified partners and how it can increase your overall ad revenue.
+Also, you can take a look at Ad Exchange CPM rates for display and video.

 Benefits of Google Ad Exchange over Google AdSense